How To Create The Best Lighting Solutions For Your Home

 - On a workspace for task lighting.

 - For accent and/or decorative lighting.
-It was originally designed as museum lighting, so it’s perfect for focusing on a piece of art, a flower arrangement, or an interesting table arrangement.
+Originally designed as museum lighting, it’s perfect for focusing on a piece of art, a flower arrangement, or an interesting table arrangement.

 - For different uses on the same track, point according.
 If you don’t have a particular item to highlight, turn the cans towards the wall and lower the light with a dimmer to create soft ambient light.

 just be mindful of where the shadows fall, or you’ll be living/working in the dark, again.

 Be sure to replace those bulky old cans, with tiny MR16 halogens.
 These are unobtrusive even with multiple sockets on the track.
 They are more energy efficient too.